senner007/Music-theory-quiz/Readme.md

 ## Advanced music theory and ear training
-- This is currently under development.
+This is currently under development.
 Stay tuned :)

+### Introduction:
+Train your ears to recognize melodic and harmonic patterns with ear training and theory exercises.
+Develop your ability to distinguish different musical elements, enhancing your improvisational skills and enabling you to play by ear with greater accuracy and fluency.

 ### Contents so far:
 - Hear the missing 12th tone